 Biography at a Glance

 Prior to pursuing her academic career, Karen worked as an analyst at Accenture, an IT management consulting company.
-During her tenure at DU, Karen has continued close collaboration with tech-savvy industry leaders in finance and lodging, including USAA, UBS, Expedia and Sage Hospitality.
+During her tenure at DU, Karen has continued to work closely with tech-savvy industry leaders in the lodging, finance and real estate sectors, including Airbnb, Expedia, USAA, UBS and Sage Hospitality.
+She herself is an entrepreneur, currently bootstrapping a data analytics company.

-Outside of work, Karen is a skiing enthusiast.
-In winters, she is often found on double-diamond ski runs on Colorado’s epic mountains.
+Outside of work, Karen is an enthusiast for ski.
+In winters, she is often found on double-diamond ski runs of Colorado’s epic mountains.
 She holds a PhD from Temple University Fox School of Business, an MPhil from the Hong Kong Polytechnic University, and a bachelor’s degree from Fudan University in Shanghai, China.

 Areas of Interest